 What to Do if Your Windows 10 Computer Stops Responding

-You aren’t alone if nothing works on your PC until you hard reboot, you aren’t alone.
-This is a common occurrence and one you’re going to want to fix.
-Instead of leaving your computer to continue to freeze, let’s speed up Windows 10 and get your computer back up and running in no time.
+You aren’t alone if nothing works on your PC until you hard reboot.
+This situation is a common occurrence and one you will want to fix.
+Instead of leaving your computer to continue to freeze, speed up Windows 10 and get your computer back up and running in no time.

-Windows 10 Computer Stops Responding
+Common Causes of a Windows 10 Computer Not Responding

 Before we proceed to long-term fixes, let’s review what you can do to get Windows to respond.

-Open the Task Manager
+2. Open the Task Manager

 Next, you’ll want to do some basic troubleshooting to figure out and permanently fix the underlying reasons for your troubles.